SeventhSandwich/omegga-soundbricks/README.md

 Always save your build with the bricks in the toggled OFF mode to ensure that the SoundBrick behaves consistently.
-A brick that is toggled ON will have a string in the format of sbt{<numbers>} in the interact component console command line.
+A brick that is toggled ON will have a string in the format of sbt{[lots of numbers]} in the interact component console command line.